 It’s important to note that many of these problems could be caused by other conditions as well, such as benign prostatic hyperplasia.
 Nonetheless, you should see your doctor as soon as possible if you present with any of the above symptoms.

 If your doctor suspects you may have prostate cancer, they may perform a prostate exam, which could lead to a number of complications such as infection.
-Here at Ezra, we take a different approach, one that begins with a risk-free MRI.
+Here at Ezra, we take a different approach, one that begins with a MRI.
 If your Ezra physician finds any cause for concern, they’ll connect you with a doctor who can perform a much safer, more specific prostate fusion biopsy.

 It may be encouraging to learn that while the treatments for prostate cancer are sometimes riddled with side effects, exercise can help alleviate them.
 And the Prostate Cancer Free Foundation says that a healthy diet rich in isoflavones, carotenoids, cruciferous veggies, vitamin D, and polyphenols may reduce your risk of developing the disease.